semaphoreci/docs/dashboards-yaml-reference_5ba340d42c7d3a16370f5104.md

     `branch` property.
 * **pipeline_file** (optional): the `pipeline_file` property allows you to filter the generated output using the filename of the pipeline file that is being executed.
-The filename of the default pipeline is `.semaphore/semaphore.yml`.
+Please note that the `pipeline_file` value should not be just the name of the pipeline file but the full path starting from the root directory of the GitHub repository.
+Therefore, the filename of the default pipeline is `.semaphore/semaphore.yml`.

 #### Pipelines example